Cumulative quantum mechanics—Quantum-size effects for: Nano-, angstrom- and femto-technologies

 Abstract

 The leading laboratories continue intensive research into the properties of nanocomposites.
-Along with the discovery of new materials, new technologies are being developed and attempts are being made to create mathematical models capable of describing phenomena in hollow quantum resonators—quantum dots, lines, and other cumulative-dissipative 3D structures of nanometer dimensions.
+Along with the discovery of new materials, new technologies are being developed, and attempts are being made to create mathematical models capable of describing phenomena in hollow quantum resonators—quantum dots, lines, and other cumulative-dissipative 3D structures of nanometer dimensions.
 New models make it possible to develop new materials, discover new patterns, and solve old fundamental problems in new ways.
 The author has discovered and classified more than 32 polarization quantum-size effects.
 We can explain all the quantum-size effects that we have discovered only by applying the fundamentals of cumulative quantum mechanics (CQM).
 These quantum size effects led to the discovery of the principles of physical doping and the classification of doping into physical and chemical doping.
-During physical doping, the modification of the properties of the nanocomposite is carried out with the help of nano- structures of foreign material, which have a high affinity for free electrons.
+During physical doping, the modification of the properties of the nanocomposite is carried out with the help of nanostructures of foreign material, which have a high affinity for free electrons.
 In this case, the fractions of foreign material do not penetrate into the crystal lattice.
 A dopant with a high affinity for free electrons is charged with a negative charge, while a doped nanocrystal is charged with a positive charge.
-Therefore, physical doping of nanocomposites leads to the generation of electric fields that act as catalysts for various reactions, contributes to the strengthening of nanocomposites by Coulomb’s compression, an increase in the luminescent properties of phosphors, an increase in conductivity up to 1010 times, and other properties, due to quantum size effects due to local violation of electrical neutrality.
-We used QCM to explain similar phenomena in the nano-, angstrom- and femto-world of cumulative-dissipative structures.
-Based on experiments and QCM, we analyzed the processes: pulsation of electric fields in quantum resonators, partial collapse of the ψ-functions, expanded Dirac's claim about the limited of a ψ-functions and detailed the problem of the dualism in quantum mechanics—Wave-Particle at femtosecond times.
+Therefore, physical doping of nanocomposites leads to the generation of electric fields that act as catalysts for various reactions, contribute to the strengthening of nanocomposites by Coulomb’s compression, increase the luminescent properties of phosphors, increase conductivity up to 1010 times, and other properties due to quantum size effects due to local violation of electrical neutrality.
+We used QCM to explain similar phenomena in the nano-, angstrom-, and femto-world of cumulative-dissipative structures.
+Based on experiments and QCM, we analyzed the processes: pulsation of electric fields in quantum resonators, partial collapse of the ψ-functions, expanded Dirac's claim about the limits of a ψ-function, and detailed the problem of the dualism in quantum mechanics—wave-particle at femtosecond times.

 References